Madi-S/timetable/README.md

 TODO: add faker to fill out db rows and columns [done]

-TODO: crontab for separate script [done]

 TODO: add non-rest routes to custom rpc router and maybe graphql [done]

 TODO: refactor for rpc, graphql and rest [done]

-TODO: add celery and refactor scheduler based on celery
+TODO: add celery and refactor scheduler based on celery [done]

+TODO: refactor docker-compose and bash files and refactor `__init__.py` files

+TODO: refactor settigns and see some other settigns for

 TODO: refactor requirements.txt